Apple's iPhone development schedule delayed by China lockdowns - Nikkei

 May 25 (Reuters) - Apple Inc AAPL.O has told its suppliers to speed up iPhone development after China's strict COVID-19 lockdowns hampered schedule for at least one of the new phones, Nikkei reported on Wednesday, citing multiple sources with knowledge of the matter.

-Lockdowns due to China's zero-COVID policy led iPhone assembler Pegatron Corp 4938.TW to suspend operations at its Shanghai and Kunshan plants last month.
+Lockdowns due to China's zero-COVID policy led iPhone assembler Pegatron Corp 4938.TW to suspend operations at its Shanghai and Kunshan plants earlier this year.

 Financial hub Shanghai remains largely paralysed by a city-wide lockdown, which is now in its seventh week, while Beijing has ramped up quarantine efforts.